coveo/stew/README_RUNNERS.md

 ## Custom Runners

-You can define custom runners for any command-line tool.
+You can define custom runners for any command-line or python-module tool.
 Custom runners are defined in the `[tool.stew.ci.custom-runners]` section:

 ```toml